HMAS Onslow: 1990–1999

 In the early 1990s, four of Onslows sister boats were decommissioned from service.
 By 1996, Onslow and Otama were the only members of the class in active service.

 During 1995, Onslow was deployed to South East Asia.
 During this deployment, the personnel of Onslow were involved in a controversial line-crossing ceremony while operating near the equator.
 During this particular ceremony, normally intended to induct new sailors into the "court of King Neptune", the victims were verbally and physically abused, had their pelvises and genitals covered in what was described as a "blistering concoction", then thrown overboard and forced to stay there until the rest of the company permitted them on board.
 When one of the victimised sailors complained to superiors, he became subject to several administrative errors and inconveniences, to the point where he was forced to resign a year later.
 The sailor acquired a copy of a videotape made of the ceremony and presented it to the Nine Network, which broke the story on 6 July 1999.
 An inquiry into the incident aboard Onslow was held, which found that although guidelines had been developed in the years after the incident to prevent harassment in the Australian Defence Force, disciplinary charges against the sailors involved could not be laid, as more than three years had passed since the offence.
 The inquiry also stated that while line-crossing ceremonies would continue to be held aboard RAN vessels, they would be supervised by a non-involved member of the crew to prevent similar extreme situations developing.
 The deployment ended in December, with Onslow visiting her namesake town for the last time on her return to Australia.

 On the evening of 16 April 1997, three Australian Special Air Service Regiment soldiers were injured when they were thrown from their Zodiac boat during launch and recovery exercises with the submarine.
 Later that year, in November, Onslow participated in a joint RAN-RAAF exercise off the coast of Western Australia.
 Over the end of 1997 and the start of 1998, Onslow and Otama were used for trials of the Australian-designed Narama towed array sonar.
-The Narama sonar was one of the towed arrays under consideration for incorporation with the under-developments, and was the array selected.
+The Narama sonar was one of the towed arrays under consideration for incorporation with the under-development s, and was the array selected.